dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

     authorization: AUTHORIZATION_VALUE
     type: AUTHORIZATION_TYPE

+The Dockstore CLI supports two authorization types, ``aws`` and ``bearer``:

+1. The ``aws`` authorization type indicates that the provided authorization value will be the string name of an AWS named profile, and that the Dockstore CLI must use the `AWS SigV4 <https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html>`_ signing process for HTTP/HTTPS requests.
+2. The ``bearer`` authorization type indicates that the provided authorization value will be an authenticating string/token that the Dockstore CLI will attach under the *AUTHORIZATION* header for HTTP/HTTPS requests.

 For example, to specify an AWS API Gateway endpoint as the WES URL, and an AWS named profile as the authorization, the WES config section would look similar to: